AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/3_Synchronizations/Thread_Synchonization.md

   numAllowedLock.unlock();
 }
 ​
-/* give back the permission slip to the pool so others can participate */
-static void grantPermission() {
+/* give back the permission slip to the pool so others can participate */ /* V() operation in semaphore */ static void grantPermission() {
   numAllowedLock.lock();
   numAllowed++;